Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states and transverse invariant measures

 and this relation holds for all $\zeta\in\RR_v$.
 If we choose $\zeta\in W^u_{loc}(v)$, then we have $\zeta=w$ and $z=v$.
 The previous equality then becomes

 We obtain Relation \eqref{dismux} for the normalized density by injecting Equalities \eqref{initialisation} and \eqref{identifdensity1} in \eqref{relationy}. \end{proof}

 \paragraph{Conditional measures in rectangles proportional to Liouville.} We now turn to the last step of the proof of Theorem \ref{mtheoremsugibbsgeodesique}.
-We will use the characterization of the measures $m_v$ given in Proposition \ref{leblps} as well as the crucial fact that the Liouville measures of the leaves are preserved by the foliated geodesic flow.
+We will use Proposition \ref{leblps}, which gives the densities of the measures $m_v$ defined in \S \ref{lpsliouv}, as well as the crucial fact that the Liouville measures of the leaves are preserved by the foliated geodesic flow.

 \begin{proposition} Let $\mu$ be a Gibbs $su$-state for $G_t$ and let $U=\bigcup_{v\in T}\RR_v$ be a foliated chart for $\hcF$ with $\mu(U)>0$.
 Then the conditional measures $\mu_v$ in rectangles $\RR_v$ coincide with a multiple of the Liouville measure. \end{proposition}